alannarisse/webpack-bookmarks/README.md

 rating (1-5)
 I can see a list of my bookmarks when I first open the app

-All bookmarks in the list default to a "condensed" view showing only title and rating I can click on a bookmark to display the "detailed" view
+All bookmarks in the list default to a "condensed" view showing only title and ratingo I can click on a bookmark to display the "detailed" view

-Detailed view expands to additionally display description and a "Visit Site" link I can remove bookmarks from my bookmark list
+Detailed view expands to additionally display description and a "Visit Site" link I can remove bokmarks from my bookmark list

 I receive appropriate feedback when I cannot submit a bookmark